Sam H. Theriot: Early life and education

-Career

 He taught school for several years in Vermillion Parish.
 He served briefly on the Abbeville City Council in 1978.

 In 1991, Theriot co-sponsored with State Senator Allen Bares of Lafayette a measure which would have outlawed most abortions in Louisiana, including impregnations through incest.
 The legislature approved the bill, but it was vetoed by Governor Buddy Roemer on the grounds that it went beyond the scope of the 1973 United States Supreme Court decision Roe v.
 Wade.
 Such feminist groups such as the National Organization for Women, subsequently headed by the Louisiana native Kim Gandy, successfully targeted Bares and a pro-life House member, Democrat Carl Newton Gunter Jr., of Rapides Parish, for defeat.
 Theriot, however, survived the 1991 election without opposition In the 1987 primary he had defeated fellow Democrat Warren J. Simon by a two-to-one margin.

-In 1995, Theriot did not seek re-election to the House in the nonpartisan blanket primary; instead he ran successfully for Vermilion Parish clerk of court. with 57 percent of the vote over two opponents, one being the Republican Todd A. Dore, a businessman who owns a title company and is engaged in the petroleum industry.
+In 1995, Theriot did not seek re-election to the House in the nonpartisan blanket primary due to legal charges of assault and battery; instead he ran successfully for Vermilion Parish clerk of court. with 57 percent of the vote over two opponents, one being the Republican Todd A. Dore, a businessman who owns a title company and is engaged in the petroleum industry.
 In the 1999 primary, Theriot trailed with 23.8 percent of the ballots cast and decided not to contest the general election with Todd Dore, this time the leading candidate in the field, who finished with 43 percent of the vote.
-Theriot's former wife, Cynthia "Cindy" Theriot, a Democrat, also ran for clerk and polled 13.4 percent, more than half of his vote total.
+Theriot's former wife, Cynthia "Cindy" Theriot, a Democrat, also ran for clerk and polled 13.4 percent, more than half of his vote total, which led him to assault her.

 In the legislature, Theriot was a strong advocate of parish fairs and festivals, an issue also important to his father.
 In 1998, the Louisiana Fair/Festival Association inducted him into its hall of fame.
 He received high rankings as a legislator from the teacher lobbying organizations.

 As of 2009, Theriot has worked a social studies teacher at North Vermilion High School in Maurice, Louisiana.